 When I first adopted Baba I lived in a garden apartment.
 He loved to play hide-and-see in the lawn outside when the grass was high.

 Later I bought a condo and used to let him out during the day while I was at work.
-There were woods nearby and he loved to hang out there.
-When I got home I'd go out back and call.
-Sometimes I could see him running home from far away.
+There were woods nearby where he loved to hang out.
+I called him when I got home, and sometimes I could see him running home from far away.

 I loved this leather sofa.
 Baba never scratched it or anything else in the house, but Muffin later did a fair amount of damage.
 It was too expensive to repair so I eventually sold it.